 Carefully (without any pressure) wipe down each tile to remove any thin-set on the surface of the tile.
 It is important to remove all thin-set residue before it hardens.

 Step 5 – Repeat the process of laying time using spacers as you go.

 As needed, cut tiles using a tile cutter to fit around the walls, shower base, toilet drain, and around the cabinet or around the sink fixtures (if cabinets not yet installed).

-Once all the tile have been installed, allow drying for 48 hours (or follow the thin-set product directions for dry time).
+Once all the tiles have been installed, allow drying for 48 hours (or follow the thin-set product directions for dry time).